imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 These steps are taken every time the client starts up.

-1. Process all new IMAPSN messages found in either the IMPAP INBOX folder of in IMAPSN_contacts folder based on their `Subject:` fields.
+1. Process all new IMAPSN messages found in the "new-message-folder" conifgured in `/account-owner.json`.

-2. Updates the status of each person in IMAPSN_contacts.
+2. Updates the status of each person in `/person-status-map.json`.

    1. If status is `pending` the status is left alone.
-   2. if last-received - last-sent > 3 days set status to `neglected`.
+   2. if now - last-sent > 3 days set status to `neglected`.
-   3. if last-sent - last-received > 3 days set status to `asleep`.
+   3. or if now - last-received > 3 days set status to `asleep`.
    4. otherwise set status to `active`.